It doesn’t matter if you’re young and healthy: having the flu, or influenza, can land you sick in bed for days.

 4. It’s easy to get the flu shot

 Anyone aged six months and older can get a flu shot.
-It’s fast, free and widely available across Nova Scotia at doctors’ offices and pharmacies starting Oct.
-15. Many workplaces also offer flu-shot clinics, which makes it super convenient to roll up your sleeve and get it done.
+It’s fast, free and widely available across Nova Scotia at doctors’ offices and pharmacies right now.
+Due to COVID-19, many doctors are providing drive-through flu shot clinics, which makes it very convenient to roll up your sleeve and get it done.

 You can also download the free CANImmunize app to keep track of your and your family members’ vaccinations.